okta/odyssey/packages/docs/index.md

 ---
 template: home
 headline: Odyssey Design System
-lead: Odyssey is Okta’s design system which consists of UI’s, guides, and resources to build products.
+lead: Build and design consistent, efficient, and accessible UIs for everybody.
 contentPrimary:
   - coin: base
     title: Base
-    description: Odyssey Base consists of Color, Design Tokens, HTML Elements, Iconography, and Typography.
+    description: Base is the foundation of Odyssey, it consists of Color, Design Tokens, HTML Elements, Iconography, and Typography.
-    label: See them
+    label: Explore Base
     href: /base/
   - coin: component
     title: Components
-    description: Odyssey components consist of Base elements assembled together to make basic components.
+    description: A set of commonly found, pre-assembled UI objects built from the Odyssey Base and organized by function and form.
-    label: See them
+    label: Explore Components
     href: /components/
   - coin: icon
     title: Icons
-    description: Odyssey Icons are graphics that represent an idea or concept, independent of any particular language, specific words, or phrases.
+    description: Graphics that represent an idea or concept and are independent of any particular language, specific words, or phrases.
-    label: See them
+    label: Explore Icons
     href: /icons/
 principle:
   title: Purpose